spiral/docs/component/tokenizer.md

 > Attention, class lookup is not a fast process, only add necessary directories.

 ## PHP-Parser
 The [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser) is available in Web and GRPC bundle by default.
-Use this dependency for deeper analysis of AST-tree.
+Use this dependency for a deeper analysis of AST-tree.

 ## ORM Introspection
-To get list of all available entity roles:
+To get a list of all available entity roles:

 ```php
 use Cycle\ORM\ORMInterface;